go-spop/spop/README.md

     binary protocol described in this documentation.
 ```

-This library implements SPOA for Golang applications
+This library implements SPOP to implement a SPOA in go.

 ## Install